RiseGaming/Takistan-Life-Rules/README.md

 ## 📰 News Team

 1. Must wear press outfit and hold a valid news license.
-2. News teams have diplomatic immunity unless explicitly denied access.
+2. News teams have immunity from trespass, curfew, and minor traffic charges while reporting.
+   Immunity ends if they ignore an explicit removal order or commit violent crimes.
+   - Denials must be delivered in voice plus text by the ranking officer on scene.
 3. Never harm or obstruct news crew.
 4. Must remain neutral and unarmed.
 5. Cannot share tactical info or unit locations.